 If the answer is yes, the insert system starts helping the whole operation rather than just one line on a purchasing sheet.

-Inventory Logic Often Decides Whether Modularity Helps Or Hurts
+Inventory Logic Often Decides Whether Modularity Helps or Hurts

 Insert tooling can either simplify stores management or make it worse.
 The outcome depends on whether the shop chooses insert families deliberately or accumulates them job by job without a plan.